Practice Profile

 - Habitats regulation assessment and environmental impact assessment.

-Gabriel has a broad knowledge of environmental law from his studies and would like to continue to develop his practice in this area.
-He built on his knowledge while working as a paralegal at Leigh Day in their international department and recently co-wrote a chapter with Gregory Jones KC in the upcoming book “The Aarhus Convention: Coming of Age?”
+Gabriel has a broad knowledge of environmental law from his studies and would like to continue to develop his practise in this area.
+He built on his knowledge while working as a paralegal at Leigh Day in their international department and recently co-wrote a chapter with Greg Jones KC in the upcoming book “The Aarhus Convention: Coming of Age?”

 Gabriel has a keen interest in the law relating to highways, commons and open spaces, having covered the area in depth as part of his pupillage under the supervision of Ned Westaway.
-Gabriel has assisted in:
+Gabriel advised and assisted on:

-- Drafting an advice on the powers of improvement of highways available to local authorities under the Highways Act 1980.
+- The powers of improvement of highways available to local authorities under the Highways Act 1980.

-- Drafting an advice on highways, tortious liability, the building regulations and lawful development certificates.
+- Highways, tortious liability, the building regulations and lawful development certificates.

 - A judicial review challenge to a local authority’s definitive map modification order under Sch 15, para 12 of the Wildlife and Countryside Act 1981.